zcash/lightwalletd/README.md

 The first-order dependencies of this code are:

 - Go (>= 1.11 suggested; older versions are currently unsupported)
-- libzmq3-dev (used by our zmq interface library; optional if ingester changes)
 - libsqlite3-dev (used by our sqlite interface library; optional with another datastore)

 **Containers**